mchenier/tplink-hs110-pump-monitor/README.md

 # Alert / Log

 Every time the device start or stop there will be an entry in a log file of the name you choose.
 There will also an email sent to the email you choose.
+The entire log will be sent in the email.
+There is also an alert if the device didn't start for a period of time.

 # Improvement